Early Years Inclusion Funding application form

 - Where appropriate, an EA1 Notification from Health has been received for the child.

-- Where a child is newly arrived in the country, advice from other services has been gathered to support the request e.g. Health Visitor, Paediatrician, Paediatric Therapist, Specialist Teacher, Access and Inclusion Officer, Portage Service, has been gathered
+- Where a child is newly arrived in the country, advice from other services has been gathered to support the request for example Health Visitor, Paediatrician, Paediatric Therapist, Specialist Teacher, Access and Inclusion Officer, Portage Service, has been gathered

 to support the request.

 - That the provider has exhausted all avenues of support available to them from within existing funding.